vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 Before you proceed with the management cluster creation, ensure that the base image template is imported into vSphere and is available as a template.
 To import a base image template into vSphere:

-1. Go to the [Tanzu Kubernetes Grid downloads page](https://customerconnect.vmware.com/en/downloads/details?downloadGroup=TKG-160&productId=988&rPId=93384) and download a Tanzu Kubernetes Grid OVA for the cluster nodes."
+1. Go to the [Tanzu Kubernetes Grid downloads page](https://customerconnect.vmware.com/en/downloads/details?downloadGroup=TKG-160&productId=988&rPId=93384) and download a Tanzu Kubernetes Grid OVA for the cluster nodes.
     - For the management cluster, this must be either Photon or Ubuntu based Kubernetes v1.23.8 OVA.
-    Note: Custom OVA with a custom Tanzu Kubernetes release (TKr) is also supported, as described in [Build Machine Images](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-build-images-index.html).
+    **Note:** Custom OVA with a custom Tanzu Kubernetes release (TKr) is also supported, as described in [Build Machine Images](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-build-images-index.html).
     - For workload clusters, OVA can have any supported combination of OS and Kubernetes version, as packaged in a Tanzu Kubernetes release.

     **Note**: Make sure you download the most recent OVA base image templates in the event of security patch releases.
 You can find updated base image templates that include security patches on the Tanzu Kubernetes Grid product download page.